Over 50% of PSU students report having 4 or fewer drinks each week, if they drink at all.

-Spending valuable time with family and friends; being outdoors, and especially enjoying New England’s lakes, mountains and coast.
+Bob enjoys hiking, boating, fishing, music, and spending valuable time with family and friends; he loves being outdoors, and he especially values New England’s lakes, mountains and coast.